dbsystel/microservice-integrationtest-gradle-plugin/README.md

 ## Components

 ### Gradle Plugin
-The core artifact found under `buildSrc/gradle-plugin`.
+The core artifact found under `buildSrc/msintplugin`.
 A gradle plugin encapsulating service integration test setup and tear down.

 ### Test Framework
-Performs integration tests on the gradle-plugin and provides some helpful groovy classes like the `ServiceUriResolver`.
+Performs integration tests on the gradle plugin and provides some helpful groovy classes like the `ServiceUriResolver`.
 An artifact is built which can be used in your integration tests.

 ### Test Runner
 Sample docker images which work in sync with the gradle plugin as test runner containers.